MicrosoftDocs/learn/learn-pr/azure/incident-management-in-sentinel/includes/4-understand-evidence-and-entities.md

 ## Incident entities

 An entity refers to a network or user resource involved with an event.
 You can use entities as entry points to explore all alerts and correlations associated with that entity.
 Entity relationships are useful when investigating incidents.
 Instead of analyzing the identity alerts, network alerts, and data access alerts individually, you can use entities to observe any alerts associated with a particular user, host, or address in your environment.
-Incidents can contain any of these four entity types:
+Some of the entity types include:

-- User
+- Account
-- Host machine
+- Host
-- IP address
+- IP
+- URL
-- Network connection
+- FileHash

 For instance, entities would help you identify all of the alerts associated with a specific user at Contoso, the user's host machine, and other hosts the user has connected to.
 You can determine which IP addresses are associated with the user in question, exposing which events and alerts could be part of the same attack.